ligifer23/hackerrank/java-dev-n1/README.md

 -	Integration - Os **Repositories** integram todo ou qualquer tipo de recurso externo, sendo eles RDBMS, NoSQL, Webservices, etc.

 Esta padronização não tem como objetivo separar regras de negócio de suas entidades, deixaria a aplicação num modelo **anêmico**!
 A citação do artigo [Anemic Domain Model](http://www.martinfowler.com/bliki/AnemicDomainModel.html) de *Martin Fowler* em destaque abaixo retrata o objetivo:

+(...)It's also worth emphasizing that putting behavior into the domain objects should not contradict **the solid approach of using layering to separate domain logic from such things as persistence and presentation responsibilities**.
+The logic that should be in a domain object is domain logic - validations, calculations, business rules - whatever you like to call it.
+(There are cases when you make an argument for putting data source or presentation logic in a domain object, but that's orthogonal to my view of anemia.)(...)

 Esta arquitetura auxilia na aplicação de pelo menos 2 princípios [**S**OLI**D**](https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) adequadamente:
 -	S - Single-responsibility - Salvos os Components, Services e Repositories não possuem mais de uma responsabilidade.